S3-working-group/s3-illustrations/README.md

-# s3-illustrations

-A package with illustrations for Sociocracy 3.0 Patterns.
+# The Sociocracy 3.0 Illustration Repository

-This package contains many the illustrations I have created for Sociocracy 3.0 (a.k.a.
-S3).
+This package contains 130 illustrations for Sociocracy 3.0 (a.k.a.
+S3), created for S3 resources like "S3 - A Practical Guide" and the S3 website.

 For the moment, the illustrations are available as png files with 140dpi, both with white and transparent backgrounds, in English and German versions.

+Go to the [project's GitHub page](https://illustrations.sociocracy30.org) to download or browse the illustrations.

 ## Translation:

+If you want to contribute to translating the illustrations into your language, please vistit <https://sociocracy30.org/translations/>

 ## Scripts: